Rarotonga, 2010

 Note:

-This chapter deals with the authority (and sometimes duty) that tribunals governed under the Statutory Powers Procedures Act (SPPA) have under SPPA s.25.1 and other SPPA provisions to create rules which govern their own procedures.
-However it does not discuss or explain the specific rules which any tribunal may have made under this authority (those may be located at the website of the tribunal that you are involved with).
-Put another way, this chapter is this about the 'meta-rules' that govern a tribunal when it is making rules governing it's own conduct.
+This chapter deals with the authority that tribunals governed under the Statutory Powers Procedures Act (SPPA) have under SPPA s.25.1 (and other procedure-specific SPPA provisions) to create rules which govern their own procedures.
+However it does not discuss or explain the specific rules which any tribunal may have made under this authority - those may be located at the website of the tribunal that you are involved with.
+Put another way, this chapter is this about the 'meta-rules' that govern a tribunal when it is making rules governing it's own conduct - ie. it's about 'rules for rule-making'.

 1. Tribunal Rule-Making Authority (s.25.1 SPPA)